lammps/lammps/doc/src/processors.rst

 The *twolevel* style can be used on machines with multicore nodes to minimize off-node communication.
-It insures that contiguous sub-sections of the 3d grid are assigned to all the cores of a node.
+It insures that contiguous subsections of the 3d grid are assigned to all the cores of a node.
-For example if *Nc* is 4, then 2x2x1 or 2x1x2 or 1x2x2 sub-sections of the 3d grid will correspond to the cores of each node.
+For example if *Nc* is 4, then 2x2x1 or 2x1x2 or 1x2x2 subsections of the 3d grid will correspond to the cores of each node.
 This affects both the factorization and mapping steps.